 Even though redistricting officials are in charge of making final decisions about how to draw district lines, everyone can and should participate in that process.
 Tribes, individual people, and groups can tell officials how they think the district lines should be drawn.

 In order to participate, you first want to learn the basic rules of redistricting.
-Many of those rules are summarized in this packet.
+Many of those rules are summarized in the toolkit: Redistricting in Indian Country.
 However, they are different for every state.
-NARF has prepared state-specific guides for several states.
+NARF is preparing state-specific guides for several states and they will be made available on this webpage when they are finalized.

-Next, you should organize your native community.
+Next, you should organize your Native community.
+(Download the organizing checklist.)
 Find others who are interested in redistricting and educate your neighbors about why this process is important for Indian Country.
 As a community, you should talk about your goals.
 What issues are important to you – clean water, Indian child welfare?
 What levels of government control those issues?
 Do you want to propose a single district or an entire map?

 Part of this advocacy will require you to define your community.
 The people living on your reservation or in your village may be in your community.
 But there may be others as well.
 Think about what other reservations, villages, or areas have similar, shared interests.